 Perfect For – Business; Producers; Digital Agencies

 Summary – One of Powtoon’s biggest competitors, GoAnimate is all about animated video presentations.
 You can create DIY professional animated videos without having to hire a video producer.
 It integrated with other software sales apps and is a solution that can be interesting for the budget busting video animation companies.
+Of course there are other whiteboard animation companies, but GoAnimate does showcase another alternative.

 Advantages – Great For Video; Cost Effective; Think Product Videos